-One of the biggest complaints we’ve heard from patients who have diabetes and are visiting us for their regular foot care exam is how hard it is to maintain a balanced diet and still enjoy eating out in restaurants.
+One of the biggest complaints we’ve heard from patients who have diabetes and are visiting us for their regular foot care exam is how hard it is to maintain good foot health.
+It is a struggle, but one that must be overcome and performed!
+Your health depends on it.
+Read on for some tips for foot care at home for diabetes sufferers.

 First, let’s review the daily, at-home foot scan every person with diabetes should be doing.
 If you stick to this habit every day, your regular podiatrist check-ups should be a breeze!
 In other words, happy feet, happy you!

 How to Perform a Diabetic Foot Exam at Home in 4 Easy Steps